Written by Raffles – Aged 10

 Warner Bros.
 Studio Tour London – The Making of Harry Potter, Watford

 Warner Bros.
-Studio Tour was an absolute highlight of our wizarding adventures.
-These are the actual movie lots where they filmed the actual movies, with the actual sets, the actual costumes and the actual animatronic spiders from the movies.
+Studio Tour was the absolute highlight of our wizarding adventures.
+I mean these are the actual movie lots where they filmed the actual movies, with the actual sets, the actual costumes and the actual animatronic spiders from the movies.

 We rode the Hogwarts Express, walked along Diagon Alley and over the Hogwarts Bridge and even visited the Dursley’s house, though they weren’t at home.
 We visited actual Hogwarts (at least the scale model of Howarts) used in the film.

-I also got to fly on a broomstick (on a green screen), met a hippogriff and bumped into a five-metre tall animatronic spider called Aragog.
-Our only stops along the way were for chocolate frogs and a hundred glasses of butterbeer.
+I also got to fly on a broomstick (on a green screen), meet a hippogriff and I bumped into a five-metre tall animatronic spider called Aragog.
+Our only stops along the way were for chocolate frogs and a hundred glasses of Butterbeer.

 Oh, and if you should ever go, make sure you try butterbeer ice cream, that stuff is genius.

 From England we went to Edinburgh, which is one of the coolest cities, like, ever.
 Not only is it super old, it has an enormous castle looming over it kind of like Hogwarts (and where they make the best scones ever).

 But it’s also packed with interesting people including bagpipers and a mad Viking who challenged me to a fight.
 We even bumped into Darth Vader, a couple of Stormtroopers and Yoda, who was levitating on a street corner.

 But we were there to see the city that inspired Harry.
 Our first stop was for lunch at The Elephant House, the place where J.K.
 Rowling wrote some of the Harry Potter & The Philosophers Stone.

 I got to do a little writing of my own, on the women’s toilet wall, which is a graffiti shrine to Harry and J.K.